Deir Sammit

 Deir Sammit (دير سامت) is a Palestinian town located eight kilometers west of Hebron.
 The town is in the Hebron Governorate Southern West Bank.
-According to the Palestinian Central Bureau of Statistics, the town had a population of over 6,237 in 2007.
+According to the Palestinian Central Bureau of Statistics, the town had a population of 8,114 in 2017.

+Geography

+From the east is Dura, Hebron, from the west is As Simiya, from the south is Beit Awwa, and from the north is Al-Muwarraq.

 History

 An amulet composed of a very thin copper sheet with a Christian Palestinian Aramaic inscription was discovered at Deir Sammit.